 4. Educate your teen to never drink and drive or ride in the car with anyone under the influence.
 A DUI can cost more than $10,000, and the risk to their life is not worth it.
 Discuss with your teen the different options they have including a primary and back-up designated driver, ride sharing apps such as Uber and Lyft, and make sure they know it is always better to call home and ask for help than to risk it and drive under the influence.

 5. Teach your kids about distracted driving, the leading cause of traffic accidents.
 Being a safe driver goes beyond following the traffic laws.
 Make sure your kids knows that being on their phone, doing their makeup, and eating while driving is dangerous and can lead to serious injurious or death.

 Getting a license is an exciting time for your kids.
 It can also be an enjoyable time for you if you know they are safe.
-These tips are always important to keep in mind when driving, but with the upcoming summer sitting your kids down and refreshing them on what it means to be a safe a responsible driver is always a good idea.
+Remember to consult an automobile lawyer for legal advice and guidance to ensure your kids understand what it means to be a safe and responsible driver.
+These tips are always important to keep in mind when driving, but with the upcoming summer, sitting your kids down and refreshing them on safe driving practices is always a good idea.